Nexxa/image-puzzle/README.md

 ## Contributing

+This repository follow the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model and the [semver](http://semver.org/) specification for versioning.

 There are some little script to help development and code management:

 - `start` will open the default browser and runs `serve` which starts a simple http-server, so you can navigate to */examples* directory;